oyingidie/fcc-labs/0x00-responsive_web_design/README.md

 ---

-### 04. :artist::briefcase: Personal Portfolio Webpage
+### 04. :art::briefcase: Personal Portfolio Webpage

 **Objective:** Build an app that is functionally similar to https://personal-portfolio.freecodecamp.rocks